What is adrenal fatigue?

 Some people believe that when the adrenal glands are overworked through exposure to stressful situations, they don’t produce enough of these hormones.
 The theory first came from a chiropractor in 1998.
 However, there is no scientific evidence that this condition exists.

 There can be many reasons why people feel tired all the time and therefore it is often not easy to pinpoint a cause.

-The term adrenal fatigue is used by some people to describe a collection of symptoms, such as:
+The term adrenal fatigue is used to describe a collection of symptoms, such as:

 Other causes of fatigue

-There are many causes of fatigue.
-It could be due to lifestyle factors such as:
+There are many causes of your symptoms.
+It could be due to your lifestyle, for example: